Quinton Flowers

-Quinton Lenard Flowers (born December 2, 1994) is an American football quarterback for the Orlando Guardians of the XFL.
-He played college football at South Florida.
+Quinton Lenard Flowers (born December 2, 1994) is an American former professional football quarterback.
+He played college football for the South Florida Bulls.

-Early years
+Early life

 Flowers attended Miami Jackson High School in Miami, Florida.
-During his career he passed 6,042 yards and had 2,002 yards rushing with 32 touchdowns.
+During his career, he passed 6,042 yards and had 2,002 yards rushing with 32 touchdowns.
 He committed to the University of South Florida (USF) to play college football.

 College career

+2014 season

 As a true freshman at South Florida, Flowers played in five games and made one start.
 He finished the season with 111 passing yards and two interceptions and also had 73 yards rushing.

+2015 season

 Flowers was named the starting quarterback in 2015.
-He started all 13 games, completing 163 of 276 passes for 2,296 yards with a school record 22 passing touchdowns and eight interceptions.
+He started all 13 games, completing 162 of 275 passes for 2,290 yards with a school record 22 passing touchdowns and eight interceptions.
 He also rushed for 991 yards and 12 touchdowns.

+2016 season

 Flowers returned as the starter in 2016.

-Flowers was the American Athletic Conference Offensive Player of the Year in 2016, rushing for 1,530 yards and 18 touchdowns, while throwing for 2,812 yards and 24 touchdowns with only 7 interceptions.
-Flowers was second nationally in ESPN's Total QBR statistic in 2016.
+After rushing for a school record, 1,530 yards and 18 touchdowns, Flowers was named the American Athletic Conference Offensive Player of the Year and first-team All-Conference.
+Flowers also threw for 2,812 yards and 24 touchdowns with only seven interceptions.
+He ranked second nationally in ESPN's Total QBR statistic in 2016.

+2017 season

+During his senior season in 2017, Flowers rushed for his second consecutive 1,000-yard season, becoming the first quarterback to do so in school history.
+He also passed for 2,911 yards and a career-high 27 touchdowns with six interceptions.
+He was also named first-team All-Conference for the second year in a row.
+Following the season, Flowers declared for the 2018 NFL draft.

+USF Athletic Hall of Fame

 In 2022, Flowers was inducted into the University of South Florida Athletic Hall of Fame.
+In school history, he ranks first in passing touchdowns (71), first in quarterback rating (146.5), first 1st in rushing attempts (598), first in rushing yards (3,672), first in rushing touchdowns (41), third in passing yards (8,124), third in interceptions (23), fourth in completions (565), and fourth in passing attempts (980).
+He also ranks ninth all-time in rushing yards for FBS quarterbacks.
+In his Hall of Fame speech, Flowers talked about his life growing up and the struggles with suicide and losing his family members.